 Textiles make up a huge portion of municipal solid waste—over 16 million tons per year.
 Teach your kids to repurpose old material that would otherwise end up in the landfill by putting together a cozy quilt.

 Pay tribute to our lovely planet on Earth Day with these fuzzy moss balls.
 Kids who love getting their hands dirty will particularly love this craft.
-All you do is squish pre-soaked sphagnum moss into a tight ball, wrap it tightly with blue yarn or strips of discarded t-shirts, layer more moss and more yarn, etc. until you’ve created an Earth-shaped orb.
-Finish with a loop of yarn and hang in a sunny window.
-To keep your moss ball healthy, simply spray with water every couple of days.
+All you do is squish pre-soaked sphagnum moss into a tight ball, wrap it tightly with blue yarn or strips of discarded T-shirts, layer more moss and more yarn, etc., until you’ve created an Earth-shaped orb.
+Finish with a loop of yarn and hang it in a sunny window.
+To keep your moss ball healthy, simply spray it with water every couple of days.

 Large plastic bottles become beautiful hanging planters in this green-living and green-thumb project.
 A great way to make a gorgeous hanging garden.

 8. Upcycle trash into flower art.